-To consider cyber attacks that can compromise the overall safety of a vehicle and the surrounding vehicles, we are exploiting sensor fusion and redundancy in the sensor measurements.
+To consider cyber attacks that can compromise the overall safety of a vehicle, we are exploiting sensor fusion and redundancy in the sensor measurements.
 Specifically the problem under investigation is the following:

 Given a vehicle with N sensors measuring directly or indirectly a certain state, find the set of policies such that the vehicle can achieve a desired state while one or more sensor measurements are maliciously compromised by an adversarial attack.